JakeJing/singularity-containers/README.md

 It is necessary to build a sandbox from the .sif file, so that you can direcly load the data from the sandbox, rather than creating a lot of containers and use up of all of the temporary storage in the /tmp folder.
 With the sanbox, you can run the batch scriptby by specifying the path of sanbox, instead of using the .sif file.
 Pls check the **example.sh** in the parallel-example to see how to run teh script via sandbox.

-> singularity build --sandbox singularity-r singularity-r.sif
+> singularity build --sandbox singularity-rstan singularity-rstan.sif

 ## 5. sharing and testing the image file

 > sbatch example.sh

-> srun singularity exec -u singularity-r Rscript test.R
+> srun singularity exec -u singularity-rstan Rscript test.R

-> srun singularity exec -u sandbox/singularity-r Rscript R_cluster_example.R  (preferred)
+> srun singularity exec -u sandbox/singularity-rstan Rscript R_cluster_example.R  (preferred)

 ## 6. julia in Ubuntu